Toronto-area Web Developer and Agile Product Manager

 Free Code Camp

-I am nearing completion of my Free Code Camp Back-End Web Development Certification.
-These are the major projects I've completed so far:
+I completed the Free Code Camp Back-End Web Development Certification in August.
+These are the projects I completed in the process of earning it:

 I have also completed a series of API projects, including a URL shortener and an image search abstraction layer.